Scottish teachers agree curriculum boycott vote

 He said: "We are far from seeing the light at the end of the tunnel.
 We face many more and serious challenges ahead."

 The Scottish Government has commissioned Professor Gerry McCormac of Stirling University to review teachers' pay and conditions.

 Mr Smith added: "Most immediately we face what may flow from the McCormac Review.

-"It is unfortunate that this review is working in such a straitened economic climate and I welcome the assurances they have given us that they will not be a stalking horse for a cuts agenda."'Excellent work of teachers'
+"It is unfortunate that this review is working in such a straitened economic climate and I welcome the assurances they have given us that they will not be a stalking horse for a cuts agenda."

 Education Secretary Mike Russell said he would meet with representatives from the EIS.

 He added: "Speaking to teachers across Scotland there is clear support for Curriculum for Excellence and a clear recognition of its vital role in raising ambition and attainment levels in our schools.

 "The EIS has again today signalled its ongoing commitment to teachers and Curriculum for Excellence in the interests of pupils.

 "We will work with them to ensure we continue the excellent work of teachers delivering Curriculum for Excellence in all our schools while recognising the issues which are currently being considered by the McCormac Review."

 EIS members also approved a motion to demand that the Scottish government increased the amount of money it is spending on its Curriculum for Excellence.